vukonam/react-native-qrcode-scanner/README.md

 This module was originally written because the author couldn't find a module that could be simply plugged into a project without requiring too much setup.

-Looking for active contributors.
+The parent project is looking for active contributors.
 See [Contribution guide](https://github.com/moaazsidat/react-native-qrcode-scanner/blob/master/CONTRIBUTION.md) for more details.

 _**Please note**: Most of the support on debugging new issues, especially with Android, relies on the open source community.
 The project is on the look out for active contributors who want to maintain this library more rigorously._